Guide to Implementing Title II Exceptions

 • This requirement also applies to web content used in email campaigns, communications, or any promotional materials related to your department or TXST’s mission after April 24, 2026.

-Handing non-archival preexisting documents
+Handling non-archival preexisting documents

 For word processing, presentation, spreadsheet, or PDF files created before April 24, 2026, a limited exception applies under Title II of the ADA.
-These documents are not required to be fully remediated to meet WCAG 2.1 AA compliance—provided they are archived and not actively used.
+These documents are not required to be fully remediated to meet WCAG 2.1 AA compliance, however, you are still responsible for ensuring effective communication and providing reasonable modifications to make the content accessible to individuals with disabilities.

 Guidelines by File Type